XilinJia/XilinJia.github.io/books/read_english.md

 Vivekananda - Vedanta Philosophy

-Alexander - Market Models - A Guide To Financial Data Analysis

 Leinweber - Nerds On Wall Street - Math, Machines And Wired Markets (2009)

 Lowenstein - When Genius Failed - The Raise and Fall of Long Term Capital Management